grr69/originatr/unofficial-grindr-api-documentation.md

 The hash can now be used on the CDN, for example: `http://cdns.grindr.com/grindr/chat/<Image hash>`

 ###Saving the photo to the user's favorite chat photos
-Grindr maintains a server-side list of favorite chat photos.
+Grindr™ maintains a server-side list of favorite chat photos.
 To add a photo to the list, issue an authenticated POST to `https://grindr.mobi/v3/me/prefs/chat-pix/<Image hash>`.

 If successful, the server responds with HTTP/200 and this rather redundant response: